Namibia travel advice

 The currency is the Namibian dollar (NAD).
 The South African rand (ZAR) is also accepted.

-Major credit cards are accepted and most ATMs are linked to international networks.
+Major credit cards are widely accepted in cities, and most ATMs are linked to international networks.
+Cash is necessary outside urban centres and at gas stations.

 Back to top